 Then, rinse the seashells in cold, clean water and soak them for another couple of hours in fresh water.

 Next, spread your seashells out on a towel and let them dry.
-This is a good time to inspect them for any barnacles or sea bits or animal tissue that detract from their beauty.
-Use an old toothbrush or wire brush to gently scrub that stuff off.
+This is a good time to remove any barnacles or sea bits or animal tissue with an old toothbrush.
+Scrub gently.

 The final step is to polish your shells.
 Rub them with baby oil or mineral oil for a shiny finish.
 Or go all out and paint them with a coat of clear nail polish for real shine.